|TROWBRIDGE MUSEUM||Museums & Galleries|

 The Museum showcases the service to sovereign and country from 1743 to the present day of the men of Berkshire and Wiltshire, with highlights of the actions of the regiments and individuals.
 Throughout there are illustrations of great bravery, valour and sometimes heroism, this is the story of the infantryman from the Seven Years War to the present day.

 The Museum is continuing to mark the centenary of major events in the Great War.
-In 2016 there is a special exhibition on the Battle of the Somme in which several battalions of men from Berkshire and Wiltshire fought.
+In 2017 there is a special exhibition on the Battle of Gaza where men from the Wiltshire Regiment fought.

 Afterwards why not visit Bernieres Restaurant, housed in a restored 16th century coach house, for a lunch of home-cooked food or for coffee or tea and cakes, or picnic in our gardens.